Conservatives propose revised sex ed rules in LGBTQ pushback - WTMJ

 Lawmakers in Tennessee and Missouri are considering measures that would require parents to be notified before instruction on sexual orientation or gender identity but would exclude historical references.

-In Montana, the Senate is weighing a bill that initially was meant to require parents to opt in to any sex education but was changed after pushback from education groups.
+In Montana, the Legislature passed a bill last week initially meant to require parents to opt in to sex education but was changed after pushback from education groups.
+It now allows parents to opt their children out of sex ed and awaits action by Republican Gov. Greg Gianforte.

 Advocates for comprehensive sex education say such legislation can have far-reaching negative effects under the guise of parental rights by limiting fact-based education that young people need to stay safe.